Innovator07/CI-CD-Pipeline/README.md

 Integration Tests: Runs integration tests to verify the deployment.
 Rollback: Rolls back to the previous version if the deployment fails.
 Integration Tests
 The pipeline includes integration tests to ensure the deployment is functioning correctly.
-If any tests fail, the workflow will automatically rollback to the previous stable version.
+If any tests fail, the workflow will automatically roll back to the previous stable version.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or issues, please contact Shubham Jha(Innovator07).
+For any questions or issues, please contact Shubham Jha (Innovator07).